Mental Healthcare Act, 2017

-In India, the Mental Health Care Act 2017 was passed on 7 April 2017 and came into force from 29 May 2018.
+In India, the Mental Health Care Act 2017 was passed on 7 April 2017 and came into force on the morning of 29 May 2018.
 The act effectively decriminalized attempted suicide which was punishable under Section 309 of the Indian Penal Code.
 The law was described in its opening paragraph as "An Act to provide for mental healthcare and services for persons with mental illness and to protect, promote and fulfill the rights of such persons during delivery of mental healthcare and services and for matters connected therewith or incidental thereto."
 This Act superseded the previously existing Mental Health Act, 1987 that was passed on 22 May 1987.

 It states that mental illness be determined "in accordance with nationally and internationally accepted medical standards (including the latest edition of the International Classification of Disease of the World Health Organization) as may be notified by the Central Government."
 Additionally, the Act asserts that no person or authority shall classify an individual as a person with mental illness unless in directly in relation with treatment of the illness.